Lulu-Soso/P14_TABLE_LIBRARY/README.md

 ### Maximum Flexibility :

-Our library offers maximum flexibility to customize the appearance and behavior of your tables.
+This component offers maximum flexibility to customize the appearance and behavior of your tables.
 Customize every aspect, from cell colors to user event handling.

 ### Advanced Interactivity :